foldcat/oasync/README.md

 M:N multithreading for Odin.
 The end goal is to implement virtual threads that automatically and quickly parallelize tasks across several os threads.

+Note that this library is in a **PRE ALPHA STATE**.
+Bugs, breaking changes and missing features are expected.
+Please submit an issue if you catch any bugs or want to suggest new features!

+Also note that oasync is NOT compatable with `core:sync`.
+Please use the synchronization primitives provided by oasync instead.

 Now back in active development!

 ## features
-- dispatch tasks throughout a thread pool with load balancing
+- quickly and automatically parallelize tasks across a thread pool
 - supports blocking task pool and scheduling tasks to run in the future
 - depends on ONLY the Odin compiler (just like any Odin libraries)
-- 100% api docs coverage + walkthough (see below)
+- 100% API documentation coverage
 - simple and easy to use API
-- codebase kept small and commented for those who want to know how oasync works internally
+- small and commented codebase

 ## walkthrough
-Note that this library is in a **PRE ALPHA STATE**.
-It lacks essential features, may cause segmented fault, contains breaking changes, and probably has house major bugs.

-However, please test it out and provide feedbacks and bug reports!
-Do not hesitate if you want to suggest new features, make an issue right here!

-Note that oasync is NOT compatable with `core:sync` and any blocking codebase, including and not limited to channels (an oasync native implementation of channels is available).
-Native implementation/alternative of many constructs are planned.
+It is **HEAVILY** recommend to execute `odin doc .` in the root directory of oasync to read the API documentation.
+The following walkthough does not cover every procedure and their options.

 In the examples below, we will be importing oasync as so:
 ```odin
 import oa "../oasync"
 ```

-Besides the walkthough, I **HEAVILY** recommend doing `odin doc .` in the root directory of oasync to read the API documentation.
-The following walkthough does not cover every procedure and their options.

 ### core functionalities
 #### initializing oasync runtime